My Writings

 Leaving the CS:GO analysis content on old blog

-Link to content.
+Link to content .
 In the summer between the final two semesters of my Master’s program (spring and winter 2020), I did some analysis projects relating to Counter-Strike: Global Offensive (CS:GO), one of the more popular game for esport competitions.
 “Why were you spending time analyzing esports?”, you may ask.
 The year of 2020 was not a great one for the world, most notably to the Coronavirus pandemic and related shutdowns.
 This was unfortunate for me on two fronts: 1.
+I was looking for work or an internship over the summer of 2020; the economic uncertainty adversely affected the prospects of that, and 2.
+I am an avid sports fan (see ballmart ) and the shutdown resulted in many leagues suspending play.

 Analysis · Csgo · Esports